-Entrepreneurs Roundtable Accelerator launches 12 new startups at demo day – TechCrunch
+Entrepreneurs Roundtable Accelerator launches 12 new startups at demo day tomorrow – TechCrunch

 BlendED is a platform and marketplace that allows professors to build, deliver and monetize course curriculum.
 Professors can upload their syllabus, integrate other technology like Zoom, Google Docs, etc., and integrate with existing Learning Management Systems to deliver rich digital experiences within their classes without the extra friction of having students join yet another platform.
 The startup is launching this fall with 700 professors and 11,000 students.

-CarrotFI is a platform that focuses on optimizing mortgage asset performance, and avoid foreclosures.
+CarrotFI is a platform that focuses on optimizing mortgage asset performance, and avoiding foreclosures.
 It does this by giving lenders a better way to engage with mortgage customers, matching them proactively with borrowers with personal finance counseling that creates liquidity across household expenses.

 GETMr. is a skin health brand focused on men.
 Their first product is The Daily, which is a 3-in-1 moisturizer, aftershave and sunscreen, aimed at reducing the risk of cancer and skin damage.
 The products are all natural and developed by dermatologists.
 The company’s distribution methods are D2C as well as tapping large dermatology networks, with pricing at $24.49 for a subscription.
 The Daily is registered with the FDA.

-Note: Editor’s Note: An earlier version of this story said that demo day was today.
-It is actually tomorrow, April 29.